 So you finally launched your service worldwide, great!
 The next thing you’ll see is thousands and thousands of people flooding into your amazing website from all corners of the world expecting to have the same experience regardless of their location.

 Here is where things get tricky.
 Having an infrastructure that will support the expansion of your service across the globe without sacrificing user experience is going to be real though as distance will introduce latency.

-So in this post, we are going to see what latency is, how it affects your website performance and how you can measure and reduce it to ensure a flawless experience for all your users regardless of their location around the world.
+So in this post we will go through everything you need to know about latency, from what it is to common causes and how you can measure and reduce it to improve performance and ensure a flawless experience for all your users regardless of their location around the world.

-Latency is the time it takes for a request to travel from the sender to the receiver and for the receiver to process that request.
-In other words, it’s the time it takes for the request sent from the browser to be processed and returned by the server.
+Network latency, sometimes called network lag, is the time it takes for a request to travel from the sender to the receiver and for the receiver to process that request.
+In other words, latency meaning in networking refers to the time it takes for the request sent from the browser to be processed and returned by the server.

 There are no two ways about it.
 Your app will react differently based on your user’s location and it has to do with something we call server latency.

 The experience of your customers living in a different part of the world will be vastly different from what you are seeing in your tests.
 It’s crucial to gather data from every location that your users live in, that way you can take the necessary steps to fix the issue.

 Providing an overall good service across the world is not just good for your image, it’s good for your business.
 You’ll soon come to realize that bad user experience will affect your bottom line directly.